vlingo/xoom-symbio/README.md

 Docs: https://docs.vlingo.io/vlingo-symbio

-### Important
-If using snapshot builds [follow these instructions](https://github.com/vlingo/vlingo-platform#snapshots-repository) or you will experience failures.

 ### Name
 The name "symbio" highlights the symbiotic relationship between domain models and persistence mechanisms.
 Domain models must be persisted and individual parts must be reconstituted to memory when needed.
 Persistence